tekperfect/devops-docs/docs/courses/13-IAC/lessons/terraform.md

 7. `terraform destroy plan-name` (Destroys infrastructure created by a specific Terraform plan)

-# Considerations before deploying code
+### Considerations before deploying code

-1. Where are you storing your secrets when deploying your code
+1. Where are you storing your secrets when deploying your code?

-2. How secure are the files
+2. How secure are the files?

-3. How do you prevent sensitive data from being checked into your repository
+3. How do you prevent sensitive data from being checked into your repository?

 4. What tools could you use to protect the secrets stored on your system?
 (Hint GPG)

 5. What other measure could you take to protect the code you plan to deploy?